Siikakala/random_powershell/MQTT/README.md

 ### Plans
 I want to implement these in some point:
-* Put PC to sleep with MQTT trigger
+* ~~Put PC to sleep with MQTT trigger~~ done
-  * Might require some shenanigans, depends on if it needs admin privileges or not
-* Send information if user is idle or not
-* Send information if there's active wake lock preventing PC to sleep
+* ~~Send information if there's active wake lock preventing PC to sleep~~ way too much hassle.
+Found some [examples](https://github.com/diversenok/Powercfg) but it still requires admin permissions and I don't want to run this script as admin.
+Combining info about speaker mode, user idle time and ping is enough to figure out if machine should be sleeping already or not.

 These needs some love:
 * Voicemeeter thread ~~might~~ does not initialize properly if the thread has died once - gracefully or not
   * Prevents audio automations
-  * Also requires to kill the whole process, with it's pane/console window to get working again - maybe there's a other possibilities to handle it?
+  * Currently not killing threads every 24 hours, which seems to help.
+Restart counter could also work, so that the script triggers ctrl-c internally if restart count of any thread is over, let's say, 20.
+I planned to run the script as a service in the first place so that would handle the process cycling and solve the problem - though it's not exactly elegant way of doing it.
+MQTT heartbeats are also noted by SmartThings so it's possible to give alert to my phone if my computer is answering to ping but the script hasn't send heartbeat in 5 minutes or something.
 * Harmonize data payload structures - voicemeeter returns data in different form than what it receives.
-* Thread heartbeat?
-Threads hung sometimes it seems.